How to Sleep Better in a Tent: 12 Proven Tips for Camping & Hiking

 • Tent Heating: In damp and cold conditions, a compact electric tent heater can help dry wet clothes and boots while reducing condensation on the tent walls.

 • Use Air Mattresses or Air Beds: Air mattresses or elevated air beds provide insulation from cold ground.
+For cooler conditions, an insulated sleeping pad with an R-value of 3 or higher helps prevent body heat loss into the ground.
 If you’re car camping, weight isn’t as much of a concern, making comfort a priority.

 • Keep Your Head Warm: A pillow helps retain heat, and there are inflatable options if you’re short on space.
 Wearing a hat inside your tent can also keep you warm, allowing you to remove it if needed.